Geometries

 Antimeridian Crossings

-from Japan to the United States.
-It’s longitude coordinates would look something like the following.
+from Japan to the United States might look like this:

 140, 141, 142, ..., 179, 180, -179, -178, ..., -125, -124